Morocco

 Day 1: Marrakech to Imlil (1,740m)

-You will be picked up at 19h30 (frm Hotel Ali cafe) if you are already in the city.
-And from Marrakech Airport at 20h00 for those arriving in the evening.
-You will be driven to the village of Imlil, where you will enjoy your welcome dinner, and take in the spectacular panoramic views of the High Atlas Mountains.
+From there, we'll drive you to the village of Imlil, where you'll enjoy your welcome dinner, and take in the spectacular panoramic views of the High Atlas Mountains.
 All food, accommodation and transfers are included on this trip.

 60e692dc-bb1d-4267-94bd-904d624fa9aa